Allen Weisselberg tax fraud case: What to know about the charges

 Could other people be charged?

 The indictment indicates that people close to Weisselberg and unnamed executives benefited from the alleged tax fraud scheme.
-Moran said it’s possible that prosecutors don’t yet have enough to indict other people, but are “hoping that the CFO will give them the information that they indeed” to possibly charge others.
+Moran said it’s possible that prosecutors don’t yet have enough to indict other people, but are “hoping that the CFO will give them the information that they need” to possibly charge others.

 “I actually expect that other people will be charged,” Rodgers told Yahoo News.
 “The indictment was clear that there were others involved in the scheme, both as beneficiaries and also as participants.
 So I do expect that additional defendants will be added to this [case].”